Robustness assessment of large audio language models in multiple-choice evaluation: Methodology

 \subsection{Mix of perturbations}

-When combining all possible perturbations, we assign a probability of 0.5 to the application of each modification to an individual triplet of question, ground truth answer, and distractors.
+When combining all possible perturbations, we assign a probability of 0.5 to the application of each modification to an individual triplet of question, ground-truth answer, and distractors.
 This approach leads to a low likelihood of either applying all modifications or none, precisely quantified at 0.0625.